LaReiter/tagging/otherscripts/readme.md

-These scripts are unrelated to the actual article.
+These plots are unrelated to the actual article.